How do you say nausea in spanish

 In many Spanish-speaking countries, the expression of discomfort varies widely based on regional dialects and cultural norms.
 For instance, in some areas, it might be referred to as “mareo” or “enfermedad de estómago,” reflecting local idioms and the way symptoms are described.

-See also How do you make blade in little alchemy
+See also How do you say sorry in hebrew

 Health Practices and Cultural Beliefs